parmanoir/jscocoa/README.markdown

 	// To get an ObjC object
 	id resultingObject = [jsc unboxJSValueRef:returnValue];

-	// Once we're done, let's cleanup and release
+	// (Cleanup : only needed if you don't use ObjC's Garbage Collection)
-	// This will remove all existing ObjC objects left in the Javascript context [jsc unlinkAllReferences];
+	// Remove all existing references to ObjC objects in the Javascript context [jsc unlinkAllReferences];
 	[jsc garbageCollect];
 	// Destroy